Expression Selection dialog box

 items up or down in the list.
 You can select more than one item.
 Use SHIFT-click

 to select an additional item and include all the items in between.
 Use

 COMMAND-click to select only a specific additional item in the list.

 Click Cancel to return to the score without adding an expression.

 After clicking an Expression in the selection

 click Assign to add it to the score.
-To assign dynamics, expressive text, and technique text (and other expressions that apply to individual staves) to multiple staves simultaneously, use the adjacent drop-down menu.
+To assign dynamics, expressive text, and technique text (and other expressions that apply to individual staves) to multiple staves simultaneously, use the adjacent pop-up menu.
 Choose Assign to Staves to open the Assign to Staves dialog box where you can specify on which staves the expression will appear.
-The drop-down menu is not available for expressions that apply to the full score (tempo and rehearsal marks).
+The pop-up menu is not available for expressions that apply to the full score (tempo and rehearsal marks).
 These expressions are designated to appear on specific staves according to the category's Score List.
 See Category Designer.